Creating SharePoint Lists Programmatically with Python - A Step-by-Step Guide

 pip install Office365-REST-Python-Client

-The Workflow
+Workflow Overview

-We’ll divide the workflow into these steps:
+We’ll break the process into six steps:

-1. Authenticate with SharePoint: Connect to the SharePoint site using credentials.
+1. Authenticate & Connect to SharePoint

-Step 1: Authenticate with SharePoint
+Step 1: Authenticate & Connect to SharePoint

 from office365.runtime.auth.client_credential import ClientCredential

-ctx = ClientContext(site_url).with_credentials(credentials)
+ctx = ClientContext(site_url).with_credentials(ClientCredential(client_id, client_secret))

-Step 2: Create the SharePoint List
+Step 2: Create a SharePoint List

 from office365.sharepoint.lists.creation_information import ListCreationInformation

-from office365.sharepoint.lists.list_template_type import ListTemplateType
+from office365.sharepoint.lists.template_type import ListTemplateType

 def create_sharepoint_list(ctx, list_title, list_description, list_template=ListTemplateType.GenericList):